agardnerIT/site/_posts/2019/2019-10-31-why-blog-serverless.md

+---
+layout: post
-# Why This Blog Went Serverless
+title: Why This Blog Went Serverless
+categories: [aws, serverless]
+---

 I've recently moved this blog from Wordpress hosted on a DigitalOcean hosted virtual machine to GitHub Pages, a "serverless" hosting platform.
 In this post, I aim to explain my reasoning.